88mphapp/docs/docs/mph.md

 * 88mph protocol fee: 10% is deducted from the interest when a depositor withdraws.
 * Yield-farming rewards: yield-farmed tokens earned from the protocols 88mph is connected to (COMP, etc.).

 88mph's protocol fee and yield-farmed tokens like $COMP need to accumulate in our MPH staking pool before allowing us to swap them for $DAI and distribute the rewards to $MPH stakers.
-We'll call the function later when there is a sufficient amount of rewards to distribute.

-The rewards are distributed in DAI.
+**Notes**: The MPH staking rewards APY is currently unknown because no fees were generated so far and the COMP harvested require time to accumulate.
+The 10% fee on the interest earned by lenders is applied only if someone withdraws his principal at maturity.
+An early withdrawal enquires no fee because the interest generated stays in the pool.
+It's not distributed to the original lender.
+It will generate compounded interests for everyone else staying in the fixed-rate APY pool.

 You can claim and unstake when you want.

 ## Developer fund